wolfwfr/vimatrix.nvim/README.md

 ---@field timings vx.lane_timings the timings of changes on screen
 ---@field random vx.random the chances of random events; each is a chance of 1 in x

+---@class vx.keys
+---@field cancellation string[] temporary keymaps for cancelling the vimatrix effect; assign an empty table to disable vimatrix keymaps

 ---@class vx.config
 ---@field auto_activation vx.auto_activation --settings that relate to automatic activation of vimatrix.nvim
 ---@field window vx.window settings that relate to the window that vimatrix.nvim opens
 ---@field droplet vx.droplet settings that relate to the droplet lanes
 ---@field colourscheme vimatrix.colour_scheme | string
----@field cancellation_keys string[] temporary keymaps for cancelling the vimatrix effect; assign an empty table to disable vimatrix keymaps
 ---@field highlight_props? vim.api.keyset.highlight Highlight definition to apply to rendered cells, accepts the following keys:
 --- - bg: color name or "#RRGGBB"
 --- - blend: integer between 0 and 100